GWizard98/ethical-hacking-course/modules/05-scripting-python/README.md

 Deliverables
 - One small script that processes local files or HTTP responses from approved targets

+Checklist
+- [ ] Script accepts flags
+- [ ] Helpful --help text present
+- [ ] README snippet showing usage

+Quiz (3)
+1) What is idempotence and why useful?
+2) Difference between stderr and stdout?
+3) How to handle HTTP timeouts safely?

+Rubric
+- Emerging: works on one machine only
+- Proficient: clear usage and error handling
+- Strong: input validation and logs

 ---
 Navigation: [Course README](../../README.md) • [Outline](../../docs/outline.md)